ahdinosaur/campjs-vii/README.md

 ???

-life is hard to kill: try killing the fungus spores in your fridge
+life is hard to kill: try killing the fungus spores in your fridge.

 there's no question that the planet will survive climate change,